- Give yourself the grace to say “You know what? I’m just being right now.”

 You know, one of your kids might be, you know, wanting to bounce off the walls and go outside and need to run around and one of your kids might just want to be reading and hanging out and doing, you know, video games or hiding in their room.
 It’s okay.
 What I want to say to you is it’s okay.
 Know yourself, know your kids, know your spouse and let what they need.
 Let what you need be enough for today.
 It’s so important to do that.
 The other thing I really want to challenge you on, and I was reading in my devotional time this morning was this idea of peace.
 We are struggling with uncertainty.
 We don’t know and there is this peace that God brings it only God brings it.
 I really want to invite you to, and that is, you know I was reading about when Jesus came back to see the disciples after the resurrection and the very first thing he said to them was, peace be with you.

 My peace be with you.
 And then this devotional time this morning, the idea was we can’t figure it out.
-We can’t manufacture piece.
+We can’t manufacture peace.
 We can’t make it happen.
 We can’t, Oh, I’m just going to be peaceful, but we can’t invite God to come in and give us his peace.
 And so that piece is available to you.
 That piece, if you’re doing a project, that piece, if you’re sitting on the sofa and being what you would call nonproductive, I would invite you to call that piece recharging.
 I’m recharging by hanging out and doing nothing because that’s how my body and brain need to recharge right now.
 It’s so important that we take care of ourselves in these ways and that God’s peace can come into that place and give us a rest.
 That is, I’m not in control.
 And I think we’re all struggling with all the things we can’t control.

 And that’s okay.
 What you can control is how you talk to yourself, how you care for yourself, how you engage with your own story you’re telling yourself.
-And I’m so grateful all of you are on here, Kevin and Sue and Karen and Brandon and and John, thank you for being on today and I would love to hear in the comments something that you do to recharge.
+And I’m so grateful all of you are on here, Kevin and Sue and Karen and Brandon and John, thank you for being on today and I would love to hear in the comments something that you do to recharge.
 How are you recharging in the midst of this time?
 You know, what are some, and there’s no bad answer.
 It could be, you know what?
-I sit on the sofa with some ice cream and I watched Jimmy Kimmel from home.
-I sit and outside and I read or I do seven projects and to let my kids and my husband do what they want.
+I sit on the sofa with some ice cream and I watched Jimmy Kimmel from his home.
+I sit and outside and I read or I do seven projects and let my kids and my husband do what they want.
 There’s no right answer.
 There’s just your answer.
 And so tell me in the comments below what you do to recharge what you’re doing in this time to take care of yourself, to get out of the should mode.

 You know, my daughter the other day called, I see Bob said he watches kids movies.
 Yes.
 She was like, mama, I’m watching the old movies.
 I watched three men and a baby and it was just this delightful kind of conversation about remembering when we watched it when she was younger.
 So the point here is find a way to recharge.
-Give yourself permission or if not here, I’ll write you a note, texted me in the comments.
+Give yourself permission or if not here, I’ll write you a note, text me in the comments.
 I need a note from Susie.
-I will write you a note that says permission to recharge in any way you need because self care is so important right now.
-And then finally, my prayer for each of you is that you find moments to just soak in God’s peace, to soak in God’s peace because Jesus says, my peace, I give you my peace.
-I leave with you.
+I will write you a note that says permission to recharge in any way you need because self-care is so important right now.
+And then finally, my prayer for each of you is that you find moments to just soak in God’s peace, to soak in God’s peace because Jesus says, my peace, I give you my peace I leave with you.
 And honestly, folks, when I don’t have peace, I’m so grateful that I can get God’s peace.

 And sometimes it’s just going, I trust you for your peace today.
 Today, Jesus, bring your peace over this moment.
 Cause my mind is racing and my body’s vibrating and I’m not sure what to do.
 That is what I want to leave you with today.
 That’s how we create better relationships, better relationships with ourselves.
 Thanks for tuning in late for your grace about being off time and I will see you tomorrow again, if there’s anything I can cover that would help you questions comments below, or if you want them to be private, you can PM me and I will talk to you tomorrow.
 We will get through this together.
-Thanks friends.
+Thanks, friends.